aphp/edsnlp/docs/languages.md

 # Languages

-In addition to the standard spacy FrenchLanguage (`fr`), EDS-NLP offers a new language better fit for French clinical documents: EDSLanguage (`eds`).
-Additionally, the EDSLanguage document creation should be around 5-6 times faster than the `fr` tokenizer.
+In addition to the standard spaCy `FrenchLanguage` (`fr`), EDS-NLP offers a new language better fit for French clinical documents: `EDSLanguage` (`eds`).
+Additionally, the `EDSLanguage` document creation should be around 5-6 times faster than the `fr` tokenizer.
 The main differences lie in the tokenization process.

 A comparison of the two tokenization methods is demonstrated below: